How it all Started

 Initial Registration & Licensing

-Owners paid a $2 fee and were issued a circular tag that had to be conspicuously displayed in the vehicle.
+Owners paid a $2 fee and were issued a circular tag that had to be conspicuously displayed on the vehicle.
 In addition, they had to display the license number on the rear of the vehicle in 3-inch-high black letters on a white background.
 Some owners also painted numbers on headlamp lenses.
 Vehicle registration prerequisites included satisfactory lamps, good brakes, and either a bell or a horn.

 In 1921, the powers and duties of the Department of Motor Vehicles were transferred to the Division of Motor Vehicles, part of the newly created Department of Finance.
 The move reflected recognition of the division's revenue producing status.